muadzyamani/docker-learn/notes.md

         -   Starting a container is as easy as running `docker run <image_name>`.
         -   It abstracts away the complexities of configuring networking, storage, and user mappings.

-Of course.
-Here is a detailed set of notes from the "Installing Docker" section.

 ***

 # 2. Installing Docker